neonephos/outreach/documents/outreach_committee_playbook/social_media/social_media.md

 This document may be changed by simple majority in the [Social Media SIG](https://github.com/neonephos/outreach/tree/main/topics/social_media) or simple majority in the Outreach Committee.

 ## Definitions

+### NeoNephos Social Media Strategy

+The NeoNephos Social Media Strategy minimally consists of:

+1. The Social Media Strategy Document (valid for the indicated timeline).
+2. The Social Media Strategy Operations Document.
+3. Related supplemental documents, as indicated here.

 ## Social Media Strategy Document